 ACE Program & Clubs – The Afterschool Centers on Education program offers a variety of after school classes including Zumba, Recipe for Success, homework help, and many more.
 Clubs vary by campus and often include Interact, Student Council, National Honor Society, and more.

 College Initiatives – Because of our mission to prepare the students of Houston for success in college, all students receive specific programming every year geared towards developing a college-going identity.

-Class Trips – Students have the opportunity to participate in 3-5 day class trips to visit colleges throughout Texas and across the nation.
+Class Trips – Students have the opportunity to participate in three to five day class trips to visit colleges throughout Texas and across the nation.
 By their senior year, students have typically visited over 20 college campuses.
 So that money is not a barrier for any of our students to participate in class trips, financial resources are available.